open-mmlab/mmrotate/docs/en/install.md

 3. Install MMRotate.

-    You can simply install mmrotate with the following command:
+    You can simply install MMRotate with the following command:

     ```shell
     pip install mmrotate